noManInDraculasCastle/advent-of-code/README.md

 Theese are my solutions to some of the problems found in advent of code 2024.

-=I did not realize the event was ongoing until day 7, also primarily due to time constraints not al solutions will be posted.
+=I did not realize the event was ongoing until day 7, also primarily due to time constraints not all solutions will be posted.

 =I expect most of them to be written in C, and they shall be simple if somewhat unoptimised, especially concerning memory (the most fun part for me shall be